dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 What all these protocols have in common is that they define mechanisms to authenticate the involved parties.
 However, the details of how this authentication is performed - e.g., through passwords, or by making use of other factors - are not covered in this cheat sheet.
 Likewise, the protocols themselves are not the focus here; there are excellent existing cheat sheets for that purpose (which we will reference).
 Instead, this document emphasizes patterns: how different approaches to authentication and authorization are architecturally applied, and what implications they carry.

-### On Subjects, Principals and Identities
+## On Subjects, Principals and Identities

 Another important topic to understand before we explore authentication and authorization patterns is the concept of a **subject**.
 According to the reference architecture and the story above, a subject is an active entity that carries an identity and is the target of authentication.

 However, in most real-world systems, authentication is not limited to a single type of active entity.
 Instead, there are often multiple forms of identity involved, each representing a different kind of actor or context:

-* **End-users:** Human users interacting with a system via a browser or mobile app.
+* **End-users:** Human users interacting with a system via e.g. a browser, or a mobile app.
 * **Devices:** The user’s device (e.g., smartphone, laptop, or IoT hardware), which may have its own identity.
 * **External clients:** Applications or scripts accessing an API on behalf of a user or system.
 * **Internal workloads:** Services or components within a distributed system communicating with each other.

 All of these are **principals** — identifiable entities that can be authenticated and authorized.
 A **subject**, in turn, may consist of one or more such principals.
 For example, a request from a mobile app may involve both the authenticated user and the device they’re using.
 In a service-to-service call, the subject might be the internal service identity, optionally carrying along delegated user context.

+Importantly, the definition of a subject is often shaped by the perspective of the PDP that evaluates the request.
+Each PDP — or even each policy — may view the subject differently, based on what attributes or entities are relevant for its decision-making.
+One policy may only care about the identity of the user.
+Another may treat the combination of user and device as the subject.
+A third may include the client application or network context as additional principals.
+In this sense, a subject is not a fixed notion, but a context-dependent composition of principals as seen by the evaluating component.

-Understanding subjects in this compositional way is key to interpreting the patterns described in this cheat sheet.
+Understanding subjects in this compositional and context-sensitive way is key to interpreting the patterns described in this cheat sheet.
 While many patterns focus on a single principal type (e.g., user or service), they often support **multi-principal subjects** through identity propagation and proper orchestration of authentication mechanisms.

 The last remaining concept to cover is **identity**.
 An identity is a collection of attributes that uniquely identify an entity, similar to a primary key in a database.
 In some cases, this might be a single attribute such as an ID, while in others it can be a combination of several attributes.
 Unlike subjects and principals, which refer to active entities or actors, the concept of identity also applies to passive entities — the objects — as well.